apache/incubator-edgent-website/site/docs/faq.md

 ## How are applications developed?

 Applications are developed using a functional flow API to define operations on data streams that are executed as a flow graph in a lightweight embeddable runtime.
 Edgent provides capabilities like windowing, aggregation and connectors with an extensible model for the community to expand its capabilities.
+Check out [The Power of Edgent](power-of-edgent)!

 You can develop Edgent applications using an IDE of your choice.